 Five Tips for Using Opioid Prescriptions Safely

 If you’ve recently been prescribed an opioid-based medication following an injury or surgery, one issue that should be on the forefront of your mind is safety.
-In 2015, nearly two million people struggled with an addiction or abuse of an opioid-based medication.
+In 2015, nearly two million people struggled with a person with substance use disorderion or abuse of an opioid-based medication.
 While there are times when it may be appropriate to use these medications, they are also highly addictive.
 In order to keep yourself and your family safe, consider these five tips for opioid use safety:

 - Use the medication for the short term and use as prescribed.
 The cardinal rule of prescriptions is taking them as directed by your doctor.
 In most cases, opioid medications should be prescribed for a very short duration, no more than a week’s supply.
 If you think you won’t need as much as your doctor wants to prescribe, talk with him/her about your concerns, or ask for a lower dosage or a non-opioid painkiller.
 You should leave the doctor’s office knowing exactly when and why you’ll need to take your opioid-based prescription.